Passive smoking: Effects

-Smoking bans by governments result in decreased harm from secondhand smoke, including less admissions for acute coronary syndrome.
+Smoking bans by governments result in decreased harm from passive smoke, including less admissions for acute coronary syndrome.
 In the first 18 months after the town of Pueblo, Colorado, enacted a smoke-free law in 2003, hospital admissions for heart attacks dropped 27%.
-Admissions in neighbouring towns without smoke-free laws showed no change, and the decline in heart attacks in Pueblo was attributed to the resulting reduction in secondhand smoke exposure.
-A 2004 smoking ban instituted in Massachusetts workplaces decreased workers' secondhand smoke exposure from 8% of workers in 2003 to 5.4% of workers in 2010.
+Admissions in neighbouring towns without smoke-free laws showed no change, and the decline in heart attacks in Pueblo was attributed to the resulting reduction in passive smoke exposure.
+A 2004 smoking ban instituted in Massachusetts workplaces decreased workers' passive smoke exposure from 8% of workers in 2003 to 5.4% of workers in 2010.
 A 2016 review also found that bans and policy changes in specific locations such as hospitals or universities can lead to reduced smoking rates.
-In prison settings bans might lead to reduced mortality and to lower exposure to secondhand smoke.
+In prison settings bans might lead to reduced mortality and to lower exposure to passive smoke.

-In 2001, a systematic review for the Guide to Community Preventive Services acknowledged strong evidence of the effectiveness of smoke-free policies and restrictions in reducing expose to secondhand smoke.
+In 2001, a systematic review for the Guide to Community Preventive Services acknowledged strong evidence of the effectiveness of smoke-free policies and restrictions in reducing expose to passive smoke.
 A follow-up to this review, identified the evidence on which the effectiveness of smoking bans reduced the prevalence of tobacco use.
 Articles published until 2005, were examined to further support this evidence.
 The examined studies provided sufficient evidence that smoke-free policies reduce tobacco use among workers when implemented in worksites or by communities.

 While a number of studies funded by the tobacco industry have claimed a negative economic impact from smoke-free laws, no independently funded research has shown any such impact.
 A 2003 review reported that independently funded, methodologically sound research consistently found either no economic impact or a positive impact from smoke-free laws.

 Air nicotine levels were measured in Guatemalan bars and restaurants before and after an implemented smoke-free law in 2009.
 Nicotine concentrations significantly decreased in both the bars and restaurants measured.
 Also, the employees' support for a smoke-free workplace substantially increased in the post-implementation survey compared to pre-implementation survey.

 Public opinion

 Recent surveys taken by the Society for Research on Nicotine and Tobacco demonstrate supportive attitudes of the public towards smoke-free policies in outdoor areas.
 A vast majority of the public supports restricting smoking in various outdoor settings.
-The respondents' support for the policies were for varying reasons such as litter control, establishing positive smoke-free role models for youth, reducing youth opportunities to smoke, and avoiding exposure to secondhand smoke.
+The respondents' support for the policies were for varying reasons such as litter control, establishing positive smoke-free role models for youth, reducing youth opportunities to smoke, and avoiding exposure to passive smoke.